Crab Brulee Recipe: The Ultimate Savory and Sweet Dish

 3 egg yolks (separate carefully to avoid breaking)

-2 tablespoons granulated sugar (for the caramelized topping)
+2 tablespoons of granulated sugar, reserved for the caramelized topping.

 1 tablespoon finely chopped chives (adds freshness and color)